Fields of Study

 Special Requirements for the Ph.D.
 Degree

-Students who enter having previously completed graduate work may obtain some credit toward the completion of the total course requirement, the amount being contingent on the extent and nature of the previous work and its fit with their intended course of study at Yale.
+Students who enter having previously completed graduate work may obtain up to three course credits toward the completion of the total course requirement, the amount being contingent on the extent and nature of the previous work and its fit with their intended course of study at Yale.

 All students are expected, prior to entering on their dissertation work, to develop a broad general knowledge of the discipline.
 This knowledge may be acquired through a combination of course work taken at Yale or elsewhere, regular participation in the Program colloquia and workshops, and preparation for the qualifying oral examination.
 Students will normally spend the summer following their second year preparing for the oral Qualifying Examination, which will be taken in the third year, preferably during the first half of it.

-3. a field in an area of history outside of medicine and/or science;
+3. One field in an area of history outside of medicine and/or science.

-4. a field of special interest, the content and boundaries to be established with the adviser for the field.
+4. One field of special interest, the content and boundaries of which will be established in consultation with the student's advisor.